m2osw/snaplogger/README.md

     pointers for efficiency.
 Calling the get_component() function each time is slow.

+* Fields

+    More and more, log systems want to be able to automatically check various values of error messages.
+This can be tedious if you first have to parse the message with regular expression or similar search techniques.

+    Our logger allows you to instead add name and value pairs called fields.
+    You can see those as dynamic structures.
+We actually offer to output these fields as JSON objects.

+    By default the library adds the message unique identifier as the field named `id`.
+At this time, no other fields are automatically added, but I may add a feature where some system fields can be queried through the field interface even if not defined as an actual field.

 * Regex Filtering

     You have the ability to add as many file appenders as you'd like.
 You